 What Was the 1887 Dawes Act?

 The 1887 Dawes Act is also known as the “General Allotment Act” or “Dawes Severalty Act.”
-The bill was sponsored, championed, and named after Massachusetts Senator Henry Dawes.
+Massachusetts Senator Henry Dawes sponsored and championed the bill.

 Dawes and other members of Congress faced pressure by settlers and land speculators to open up further Indian reservation lands for development.
 At the same time the United States was forced to realize that the reservation system was not working as intended.